input-output-hk/cardano-shell/docs/Document.md

  # Overview

-`cardano-shell` is an thin layer which brings all the other modules working together and makes sure that they have the required resources (configuration, exception handling, monitoring, logging, ...).
+`cardano-shell` is an thin interface which brings all the other modules working together and makes sure that they have the required resources (configuration, exception handling, monitoring, logging, ...).

 The shell is also responsible for:

 * Logging
 * Monitoring
 * Configuration